Aboriginal Populations and CKD

 According to an article published by The Pediatric Renal Outcomes Canada Group (PROCG), which includes three KRESCENT researchers, Aboriginal children with kidney failure were also less likely to receive a kidney transplant compared to white children.

-To help improve prevention and detection of CKD in Aboriginal populations, The Kidney Foundation Manitoba Branch has developed an Aboriginal curriculum for primary and secondary prevention of kidney disease, including screening.
-And in 2010 our Saskatchewan Branch received funding to work with three First Nations communities on a project called Building Bridges, in which participants received information about chronic kidney disease (CKD) and were also screened for it.
+To help improve prevention and detection of CKD in Aboriginal populations, The Kidney Foundation Manitoba Branch developed an Aboriginal curriculum for primary and secondary prevention of kidney disease, including screening, and in 2010 our Saskatchewan Branch received funding to work with three First Nations communities on a project called Building Bridges, in which participants received information about chronic kidney disease (CKD) and were also screened for it.

 In addition the Foundation has funded the following research related to Aboriginal People: